 - Applicants must have achieved a score of at least 50 on the HSK Oral Exam (intermediate level).*

-- After the first academic year of study, students must pass HSK 6 and obtain a score of 70 for the HSK (Oral Exam) to continue onto the second year.
+- After the first academic year of study, students must pass HSK 6 and obtain a score of 60 for the HSKK Oral Exam to continue onto the second year.

 Category 4: Scholarship for One-Academic Year Study + MTCSOL Students